Binky vs Hazel

 |---|---|---|

-| Price | Free (MIT) | Paid (check Noodlesoft) |
+| Price | Free (MIT) | Paid ($42, one-time) |

-| Primary focus | Quiet one inbox with buckets + Review | Rules engine for folders across the Mac |
+| Primary focus | Named Routines per fussy folder — sorted destinations + Review | Rules engine across all folders on the Mac |

-| Setup required | Minimal — pick watch folder | You design rules per workflow |
+| Setup required | Pick a template or start blank — nothing to author on day one | You design rules per workflow |

-| Auto-sort Downloads | Yes — default type buckets | Yes — if your rules say so |
+| Auto-sort Downloads | Yes — default type sorted folders | Yes — if your rules say so |

 | Stable-file gate | Built in | Depends how you script rules |

-| Review bucket | Yes | Roll your own |
+| Review folder | Yes | Roll your own |

-| Optional Finder tags | Yes | Yes |
+| Optional Finder tags | Yes — routine defaults + per-rule + protected tags | Yes |

 | Open source | Yes (MIT) | No |

-Pop in a Binky for the inbox
+Pop in a Binky for each fussy folder

-Not yet available · Requires macOS 14 Sonoma or later
+13 MB · v1.5.1 · Requires macOS 14 Sonoma or later